QueenYewande/Analytics-Portfolio/Power BI Projects/Sales Performance/Readme.md

 ## Recommendations

 - Increase inventory and marketing investment for top-performing categories.
-- Consider regional expansion in high-performing countries such as Germany and USA.
+- Consider regional expansion in high-performing countries such as Canada and USA.
 - Provide incentives and training programs to underperforming sales teams.
 - Use performance metrics from top salespeople to develop best-practice strategies.
 - Reevaluate product lines with low sales contributions and phase out underperformers.